Pork Tenderloin twins that are.

-While you are waiting for the oven to preheat, it’s time to chop up an onion or two and sauté the mushrooms (I use a cast iron frying pan for the mushrooms).
+While you are waiting for the oven to preheat, it’s time to chop up an onion or two and sauté the mushrooms (I use a cast-iron frying pan for the mushrooms).

 Most people don’t have the patience, but I like my mushrooms nicely browned.
 They are also so much prettier and tastier at the final presentation.
 The only way to do this is by sautéing them (about 6 oz. or so) a few at a time in butter, yes, butter.
-Once they are browned on both sides, set them aside and reserve for later.
+Once they are browned on both sides, set them aside and reserve them for later.
 Aren’t they beautiful?

-With the oven preheated, its time to make magic.
+With the oven preheated, it’s time to make magic.
 Ready?

-Locate your favorite cast-iron frying pan (you should already have the pan ready from the mushroom prep) and slosh in about three tablespoons or so of Canola oil (I told you I never measure–if it looks right that’s the measurement).
-Don’t over do the oil.
+Locate your favorite cast-iron frying pan (you should already have the pan ready from the mushroom prep) and slosh in about three tablespoons or so of Canola oil (I told you I never measure–if it looks right, that’s the measurement).
+Don’t overdo the oil.

 If you don’t have a good, seasoned cast iron frying pan, then I suggest you find one (preferably before you try to cobble this recipe together)–borrow one, steal one (okay, that may be a bit extreme) but do whatever you have to do to track one down.
 There is no substitute for cast iron when preparing this dish–not if you want the same results.
 Let that oil and pan get hot, really hot.
 Then toss those twin gems into the pan and sear those babies on all sides until golden brown.

 Once seared on all sides, remove them from the pan and place the tenderloins on a plate (just long enough to sauté the chopped onion).
-Throw some butter into the pan (yes, more butter–I warned you this wasn’t Paleo friendly) you just seared the tenderloins in–turn down the heat just a bit and throw in your onion.
+Throw some butter into the pan (yes, more butter–I warned you this wasn’t Paleo-friendly) that you just seared the tenderloins in–turn down the heat just a bit and throw in your onion.
 Make sure you scrape the pan for all those delicious bits left in the pan from the searing of the meat–the flavors in that cast iron pan are exploding right about now–the onion and the butter with the bits of the dry rub and the drippings from the pork are melding.
-Cook just until slightly translucent as the onions will accompany the tenderloins in the oven, so you don’t want the onion overdone beforehand.
+Cook until slightly translucent, as the onions will accompany the tenderloins in the oven, so you don’t want the onion overdone beforehand.

 Ready, set, go.